 A financial crisis!
-Cut costs!
-With dough running low and programs costing too much at his school, Principal Ouia insists that his staff and pupils must stop using that most popular non-consonant that follows d and is prior to f.
+With dough running low at Noe School, Principal Maximillian Ouia bans that most popular non-consonant that follows d and is prior to f from that school's curriculum.
 That common writing symbol was also cut from this book!

 Lipogram (from Ancient Greek: λειπογράμματος, "leaving out a letter") a kind of writing in which a particular letter or group of letters is avoided—usually a common vowel, and frequently "E", the most common letter in the English